‘The Young And The Restless’ News: Michael Muhney Refuses To Give Up Adam Role, Begs Fans To Contact CBS

 Paul Williams (Doug Davidson) arrived on scene and concluded that Adam must have died because they found tissue and blood that matched his DNA.
 The Young and the Restless fans refuse to believe that Adam Newman is dead and gone for good.

 Now, if Adam is alive, then Chloe didn’t kill him.
 At the most, she would be facing an attempted murder charge.
 The Young and the Restless spoilers teased that Victor (Eric Braeden) may stumble upon information that proves that his son may not have died.
-But, when will that happen?
+However, when will that happen?
 And, is it just fan-fiction or is the scoop really going to play out on the daytime drama?

 During the week of May 1, Victor will visit Chloe and ask her to do something for him to help him clear his name.
 The Young and the Restless spoilers hasn’t revealed exactly what Victor asks of Chloe, just that she will do what he asks because she’s scared of him.